jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 ## Menus

-I will mainly talk about the menus used during world exploration (i.e. local and/or world scenes).
+I will mainly talk (write?) about the menus used during world exploration (i.e. local and/or world scenes).
 Apart from these, we can find other menus such as the main menu and the battle menu.
 The former is usually quite simple, and the latter is better analyzed when talking about battle systems.

 In-game menus usually have a few submenus/categories.
 I will use similar words whenever possible instead of in-game terms, to simplify a bit: